-For the purposes of the Nitrate Control Program, the term “existing permitted dischargers” means dischargers subject to individual Waste Discharge Requirements, dischargers regulated as individual facilities under General Waste Discharge Requirements (e.g., facilities regulated under the Waste Discharge Requirements General Order for Existing Milk Cow Dairies), facilities or discharges subject to Conditional Waivers, or dischargers subject to General Waste Discharge Requirements that are regulated through a Third Party (e.g., dischargers regulated under Irrigated Lands Regulatory Program’s Third-Party General Orders).
-For those dischargers that are part of a third-party group, notifications required by the Nitrate Control Program may be issued to and received from the Third-Party group on behalf of their members, who in turn will be responsible for notifying its members.
+For the purposes of the Nitrate Control Program, the term “existing permitted dischargers” means dischargers subject to individual Waste Discharge Requirements, dischargers regulated as individual facilities under General Waste Discharge Requirements (e.g., facilities regulated under the Waste Discharge Requirements General Order for Existing Milk Cow Dairies), facilities or discharges subject to Conditional Waivers, or dischargers subject to General Waste Discharge Requirements that are regulated through a third party (e.g., dischargers regulated under Irrigated Lands Regulatory Program’s Third-Party General Orders).
+For those dischargers that are part of a third party group, notifications required by the Nitrate Control Program may be issued to and received from the third party group on behalf of their members, who in turn will be responsible for notifying its members.

-Upper Zone is defined to mean, “the portion of groundwater basin, sub-basin or management zone from which most domestic wells draw water.
+Upper Zone is defined to mean, “the portion of groundwater basin, sub-basin or Management Zone from which most domestic wells draw water.
 The Upper Zone generally extends from the top of the saturated zone to the depth to which domestic wells are generally constructed (screened).
-The lower boundary of the upper zone varies based on well construction information for a given basin or sub-basin.
-The Corcoran Clay layer may define the lower boundary of the upper zone or the lower zone, pending the available well construction and groundwater use information.”
+The lower boundary of the Upper Zone varies based on well construction information for a given basin or sub-basin.
+The Corcoran Clay layer may define the lower boundary of the Upper Zone or the Lower Zone, pending the available well construction and groundwater use information.”

 For the purposes of this Table, the “Shallow Zone” is the portion of the aquifer whose areal extent is defined by the boundaries of the discharge area and whose vertical extent is defined by the depth of the shallowest 10% of the domestic water supply wells near the discharge or an equivalent alternative.